-- The amount of premium a group is required to pay may change during the term of this EOC.
-The plan will notify your group of any changes in premium. - The plan will send subscribers an annual notice stating the premium that is paid by your group.
+- The amount of premium an individual or group is required to pay may change during the term of this EOC.
+You will be notified of any changes in premium. - The plan will send subscribers an annual notice stating the premium that must be paid.